-- This is an indication that the company looks less promising in its competitive industry and therefore its value has declined, and also it is in need of new funds to keep afloat.
-This might also provide a check to the owners and the managers that they need to gear up and actively attempt at driving up the performance.
+- It is an indication that the company looks less promising in its competitive industry, and therefore its value has declined, and also it needs new funds to keep afloat.
+It might also provide a check to the owners and the managers that they need to gear up and actively attempt at driving up the performance.

-- There might be certain criteria and timeline which the company might have not been able to fulfill and therefore this might have to lead up to a reduction in its valuation.
-The company needs to keep a track of such red flags and try to avoid their frequent occurrence.
+- There might be specific criteria and a timeline which the company might not have been able to fulfill, and therefore, this might have to lead up to a reduction in its valuation.
+The company needs to keep track of such red flags and try to avoid their frequent occurrence.

 #1 – Provides an Opportunity for Revaluation

-As valuation is a prerequisite of the new round of funding, it gives the investors a true and fair view of the current financial position of the company and therefore helps them in making an informed decision.
+As valuation is a prerequisite of the new round of funding, it gives the investors a true and fair view of the current financial position of the company.
+It, therefore, helps them in making an informed decision.